 Step-11: Inspect your plants regularly

-Inspect regularly your plants is an important part of tomato care.
+Inspecting your plants regularly is an important part of tomato care.
 It helps your tomatoes to grow more safely.
 Such as-

-- Diseases: Scheduled inspection can prevent spreading out tomato diseases and helps you to take necessary steps early.
+- Diseases: Scheduled inspection can prevent the spreading of tomato diseases and helps you to take necessary steps early.

 - Pruning suckers: Unnecessary suckers’ growth can reduce fruit production.
-Regular checking and pruning suckers at the very beginning can help plants producing more fruits.
+Regular checking and pruning suckers at the very beginning can help plants produce more fruits.

 Step-12: Harvest your tomatoes